pepopowitz/tight-feedback-loops/src/slides/02_feedback-loops.md

 The thermostat checks the temperature again, and the loop continues

-Until the temperature is at 67 degrees, when it tells the furnace/boiler to stop
+Until the temperature is a perfect 67 degrees, when it tells the furnace/boiler to stop

 ---
 class: full-screen-image, meme
 background-image: url(images/vanilla-ice.jpg)

 # Stop!

+???

+And the furnace says "Collaborate and listen".

 ---
 class: loop